 Additionally, this card provides command summaries for the vi, emacs, Mail, and mail applications, and it summarizes the rules for forming regular expressions.
 It provides a description of command control symbols (such as |, the pipe symbol) and gives definitions of shell environment variables and metacharacters.

-Release Notes for Version 5.0A
+Release Notes for Version 4.0G

-The Release Notes are for all users of the Tru64 UNIX operating system.
+The Release Notes for Version 4.0G are for all users of the Tru64 UNIX operating system.
 This book includes the following information: